ctm/mb2-doc/src/series/2024/wsop-style.md

 |  4th|    |    |    |  $35|       $35|
 |  5th|    |    |    |     |       $30|

+### More Info Coming Soon

+Starting times and other info will be added soon.

 ## Re-entries don't count as separate players